 Posted on Wed, 02/21/2018 - 10:49am

-From “the thumb” of Michigan in Lapeer, Ellie was born with baking in her blood.
+From “the thumb” of Michigan in Lapeer, Ellie Gibbons was born with baking in her blood.
 I’m serious, this inspiring lady was destined to become the passionate baking machine that she is today!
-Ellie’s family immigrated from Germany and started a Bakery on Kercheval Avenue in the West Village of Detroit.
-“I didn’t find out till six months into working here, when my aunt emailed me a picture of my great great grandfather, he came here from Germany, and they lived above their bakery in Detroit.
-I’m not sure all what they made, but I do know that my grandmother was a big fan of Pecan Pie, so I’m sure that love started there.”
+Ellie’s family immigrated from Germany and started a bakery on Kercheval Avenue in the West Village of Detroit.
+“I didn’t find out till six months into working here, when my aunt emailed me a picture of my great-great-grandfather, he came here from Germany, and they lived above their bakery in Detroit.
+I’m not sure what all they made, but I do know that my grandmother was a big fan of Pecan Pie, so I’m sure that love started there.”

 With experience in many areas I thought it would be hard for Ellie to answer what she loves best about working here, she surprisingly answered pretty much right away, and very enthusiastically as well! “ What I love best about working here now is really getting in there and baking at the big ovens!
 That’s the best.
 It’s hard work and I take a lot of pride in what I do.
 I really like to be able to go from the bench and shaping to actually taking the bread to the oven, baking it and seeing it come out, and really getting to apply my skills.
 I really love that.”